nmdguerreiro/bitoiu.github.com/_posts/2013-11-1-venn-lessons.md

 venn_prototype.union = function () {
     // do pretty things

+// show the sub class here
 }

 {% endhighlight javascript %}

 Awesome right?
 Imagine a simple array `[1,2,3]`, I pass it to my `venn.create` and this simple array now has an additional method named `union`.
 I can still use the array as I would do normally, but I can also call my own operations on it.

-So I run the tests, and what comes out immediately as a problem?
+So I run the tests, and this is what I get:

 {% highlight javascript %}